 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Resource Mobilisation Work to fill key gaps in malaria funding Q2 2024 With only around 50% of the national strategic plan financed over the next three years, additional resource mobilisation efforts are ongoing.
 Discussions are ongoing to identify opportunities for internal resources mobilisation with the collaboration of partners such as ALMA, including exploring the launch of an End Malaria Council.
-The country has signed the Yaoundé declaration which commits to increased domestic resources for the fight against malaria Impact Work to develop a plan of action to support the implementation of the Yaoundé declaration Q4 2024 Niger is working to outline the plan to develop their workplan to support the implementation of the Yaoundé declaration
+The country has signed the Yaoundé declaration which commits to increased domestic resources for the fight against malaria Impact Work to develop a plan of action to support the implementation of the Yaoundé declaration Q4 2024 Following a joint orientation meeting by RBM, WHO and ALMA, Niger is working to outline the plan to develop their workplan to support the implementation of the Yaoundé declaration Impact Track the implications of the US Government actions related to PMI support and work to mitigate the impact Q4 2025 The 2 PMI partners implementing malaria life saving activities on behalf of USPMI in Niger were not terminated.
+It is expected that PMI will support four rounds of SMC (from July to October) for approximately 1.7 million.
+The country has good stocks of ACTs and RDTs